Over-axle bearing press tool for mountain bike and road bike wheel hubs

 How To Use

 Install the bearings and axle loosely.
-Slide the small ‘end’ spacer over the short end of the axle.
-Slide the ‘tube’ spacer and lower ‘end’ spacer over the other end of the axle.
+Slide the small 'tube' drift over the short end of the axle together with and necessary adaptor ring required to match the outside diameter of the bearing.
+Slide the longer 'tube' drift together with any necessary adaptor ring over the other end of the axle.

 Slide the threaded rod through the centre of the axle.
 Tightening the nuts or handles draws the spacers together, pressing the bearing into place.